Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Nonalcoholic fatty liver disease (NAFLD) is a common disease of the liver.
-It occurs when there is too much fat in the liver.
+It occurs when you have too much fat in the liver.
 If NAFLD is severe, it can cause liver damage that seems like the damage caused by drinking too much alcohol.
-However, NAFLD is not caused by drinking alcohol.
+But NAFLD is not caused by drinking alcohol.
 This sheet tells you more about NAFLD and how it can be managed.

-The liver is an organ located in the upper right side of the belly (abdomen).
+The liver is an organ in the upper right side of the belly (abdomen).
 It has many important jobs.
 These include:

 Breaking down (metabolizing) proteins, carbohydrates, and fats